joachimdalen/devcore/README.md

 const res = req.performRequest();
 ```

+---

-This would perform a `DELETE` request to `http://localhost:8080/api/v1/users/1`
+This would perform a `GET` request to `http://localhost:8080/api/v1/users?name=adam`

 ```ts
 const req = new ApiRequest(